 10. Use party games.
 The games can be as fun as you would like.
 There are plenty of ideas online and even Pinterest.
 Some popular games include: Name that Lingerie, the Groom Quiz, Hone a Sex Skill, and more.

-11. Include favors.
-Your favors don’t have to be expensive.
+11. Include favours.
+Your favours don’t have to be expensive.
 They could be everything from funky sunglasses to flip flops to pictures taken at the event.
 But, give guests something to remember the party.

-Readers: What was your most memorable moment at a bachelorette party?
+Readers: What was your most memorable moment at a hen party?
 Got any fun ideas to share?

 Get our FREE guide on How to Avoid the boring wedding